 How is it newsworthy when a prime minister says an ambassador’s words are “unacceptable and incorrect,” but not when a president describes an ambassador as a “son of a dog”?
 The skewed news judgment is likely to deepen concerns that the New York Times tends to ignore or downplay news that reflects poorly on the Palestinian government while shining a bright light on perceived missteps by the Jewish state.

 In recent months, the Times has also neglected to forthrightly report on anti-Semitic comments and unhinged conspiracy theories by the Palestinian president.
 By contrast, when a 10-year-old recording of Benjamin Netanyahu’s wife screaming into a telephone surfaced, the newspaper was on the story.
 It has also recently referred to “crude behavior” by the prime minister’s son.

-Clarification: The New York Times website searches the newspaper’s coverage as well as articles by the Associated Press and Reuters, both of which did cover Abbas’s remarks.
-The newspaper itself, though, did not cover those remarks, and did not use the relevant AP or Reuters coverage for its own print or online editions.
+Clarification: The search engine on the New York Times website searches the newspaper’s coverage as well as articles by the Associated Press and Reuters.
+The two wire services did cover Abbas’s remarks, but the Times did not, and did not use the AP or Reuters stories for its own print or online editions.

 For more on New York Times coverage of the Arab-Israeli conflict, see CAMERA’s Times Line.